2016rshah/blog/posts/12-books-12-months-2017.md

 ### *Mere Christianity* by C.S.
 Lewis (September)

 I'm not Christian, and so a lot of what I know about Christianity comes second- or third-hand, often from people who are trying to refute some claim of what Christianity supposedly teaches.
 This book (written by the dude that wrote the Chronicles of Narnia) was valuable for me to read because it presented the core ideals of Christianity in a well thought out and approachable way, by a Christian for a non-Christian.
+The book was recommended to me by a friend I made in New York City (<a href="https://www.linkedin.com/in/christina-plakas-a81651112/">Christina Plakas</a>) whose opinion I highly respect, so I'm glad I got a chance to read it!

 Overall the book made some intriguing points.
 CS Lewis is an incredibly talented writer, and so it was enjoyable to see his arguments play out.